scala-android/android-sdk-plugin/README.md

 ## Usage ##

-1. Install sbt (from [scala-sbt.org](http://www.scala-sbt.org) or use your local packaging system like macports, brew, etc.)
+1. Install sbt (from [scala-sbt.org](http://www.scala-sbt.org) or use your local packaging system like MacPorts, brew, etc.)
    * (OPTIONAL) Install the plugin globally by adding the following line in the file `~/.sbt/0.13/plugins/android.sbt`: